 ABOUT A MITZVAH TO EAT

-In a recent survey, 87% of respondents said they felt that they had to choose between safe ritual observance and Jewish belonging.
+However, in a survey of those unable to safely observe Jewish rituals, 87% of respondents said they felt that they had to choose between safe ritual observance and Jewish belonging.

 -